National grassland: Soil Conservation Service

 The catastrophic Dust Bowl of the 1930s led to the creation of the Soil Conservation Service in 1933.
 This and subsequent federal laws paved the way for establishing national grasslands.

 List

 Related

-The smaller, Midewin National Tallgrass Prairie was created much later and east of the Mississippi River under a different Act, so is technically not a "National Grassland" but it is instead managed by the Forest Service like one, as a unique prairie resource.
+The smaller Midewin National Tallgrass Prairie, created much later and east of the Mississippi River, is technically not a "National Grassland", as it was formed under different legislation, but it is managed by the Forest Service like one, as a unique prairie resource.